amoe/acceleratedcpp/exercise-notes.md

 However, this actually gives a segfault for me.
 I presume because v hasn't been allocated properly, to have 10 spaces.
 Indeed, pre-allocating v causes it to work.

+### 6-4

+Correct the program, there are two ways.
+One way is to pre-allocate the vector to correct size, the other is to use l.insert() instead of copy.
+Prellocation solution is probably better in this case.
+But less flexible overall.